rakinggaman/binarcarplatinum/README.md

 This project was created for the final exam of the Platinum Challenge Binar academy Bootcamp level.
 On this project contains web Admin for car rental.
-The project starts from October 11, 2022 until the end of December 5, 2022
+The project starts from October 2022 until the end of December 2022

-Link Vercel Public:
+Link Vercel Admin:
 https://binar-car-rental-admin-fer-wave-3.vercel.app/

 This project is assessed and guided by the Facilitator Armada Afga Adrian Nasar